tooth2/Vehicle_Detection/README.md

 All these images from this data set are stored into a folder and have labelled them by drawing bounding boxes around every car found.

-**Figure 1** : **Definition of a box**
+**Definition of a box**
 If you have 80 classes that you want YOLO to recognize, you can represent the class label  𝑐  either as an integer from 1 to 80, or as an 80-dimensional vector (with 80 numbers) one component of which is 1 and the rest of which are 0.
-The video lectures had used the latter representation; in this notebook, we will use both representations, depending on which is more convenient for a particular step.

-2016 YOLO algorithm in the paper before in the refence are applied for car detection.
+2016 YOLO algorithm in the paper in the refence are applied for car detection.
 Since the YOLO model is very computationally expensive to train, we will load pre-trained weights in a h5 format.
 YOLO ("you only look once") is a popular algoritm because it achieves high accuracy while also being able to run in real-time.
 This algorithm "only looks once" at the image in the sense that it requires only one forward propagation pass through the network to make predictions.
 After non-max suppression, it then outputs recognized objects together with the bounding boxes.

 ## Dataset details
 The input is a batch of images of shape (m, 608, 608, 3)